Pope Honorius IV: Early life and education

 Giacomo Savelli was born in Rome into the rich and influential Savelli family.
 His father, Luca Savelli, was a senator of Rome who died in 1266.
 His mother Joanna belonged to the Aldobrandeschi family.

-Giacomo Savelli studied at the University of Paris, and held a prebend and a canonry at the cathedral of Châlons-sur-Marne.
-Later he obtained the benefice of rector at the church of Berton in the Diocese of Norwich in England, a nation he never visited.
+Savelli studied at the University of Paris, and held a prebend and a canonry at the cathedral of Châlons-sur-Marne.
+Later he obtained the benefice of rector at the church of Barton Mills in Suffolk, England, although he never visited the country.

 Career

 In 1261, he was created Cardinal Deacon of Santa Maria in Cosmedin by Pope Urban IV, who also appointed him papal prefect in Tuscany and captain of the papal army.
 Cardinal Savelli pursued a diplomatic career.
 Pope Clement IV sent him and three other cardinals to invest Charles of Anjou as King of Sicily at Rome on 28 July 1265.
-After the long deadlocked vacancy in the papal see after the death of Clement IV, when the see of Rome was vacant for three years, he was one of the six cardinals who finally elected Pope Gregory X "by compromise" (a technical procedure) on 1 September 1271 in a conclave held at Viterbo because conditions in Rome were too turbulent.
+After the long deadlocked vacancy in the papal seen after the death of Clement IV, when the see of Rome was vacant for three years, he was one of the six cardinals who finally elected Pope Gregory X "by compromise" (a technical procedure) on 1 September 1271, in a conclave held at Viterbo because conditions in Rome were too turbulent.

-In 1274 he accompanied Gregory X to the Council of Lyon, where it was established that only four mendicant orders were to be tolerated: Dominicans, Franciscans, Augustinians and Carmelites.
+In 1274, he accompanied Gregory X to the Council of Lyon, where it was established that only four mendicant orders were to be tolerated: Dominicans, Franciscans, Augustinians and Carmelites.
 In July 1276, he was one of the three cardinals whom Pope Adrian V sent to Viterbo with instructions to treat with the German King, Rudolf I of Habsburg, concerning his imperial coronation at Rome and his future relations towards Charles of Anjou, whom papal policy supported.
 The death of Adrian V in the following month rendered the negotiations with Rudolf fruitless.

 Savelli became Protodeacon of the Sacred College in November 1277 and as such, he crowned Popes Nicholas III on 26 December 1277 and Martin IV on 23 March 1281.

 According to John Julius Norwich, he was the last pope to be married before ordination.

 Election as pope

 When Martin IV died on 28 March 1285, at Perugia, Cardinal Savelli was unanimously elected Pope on 2 April, on the first ballot, and took the name of Honorius IV.
 He remained at Perugia throughout April, but, once negotiations were completed, he travelled to Rome and took up residence in the family palace next to Santa Sabina on the Aventine Hill.
 He was ordained a priest by Cardinal Latino Malabranca Orsini on 19 May, and was consecrated a bishop and crowned pope on Trinity Sunday, 20 May in St. Peter's Basilica.
 Honorius IV was already advanced in age and so severely affected with gout (or arthritis) that he could neither stand nor walk.
-When saying Mass he was obliged to sit in a specially constructed chair, and at the elevation of the host his hands had to be raised by a mechanical contrivance.
+When saying Mass, he was obliged to sit in a specially constructed chair and at the elevation of the host, his hands had to be raised by a mechanical contrivance.